top of page

 Viral

 Some fighters have viral attacks.
 This means when their attacks are successful, the targeted fighter or drone will contract a virus.
-Portals cannot contract viruses, although drones can as the virus has both biological and digital properties.
-This virus does 1 damage to the infected card each time that player starts their turn.
-At the beginning of the player’s turn, the virus spreads from infected cards to any of their adjacent cards.
+Portals cannot contract viruses, although drones can since the virus has both biological and mechanical properties.
+The virus does 1 damage to the infected troops each time that player starts their turn.
+At the beginning of the player’s turn, the virus spreads to any of adjacent allied troops.
 Viruses cannot spread through walls or barriers.
+And active shields protect fighters from viruses.

 There are two ways to cure viruses: